cifkao/nopdb/README.rst

 Limitations
 -----------

 * Like Pdb, NoPdb only works with pure-Python functions.
 Calls to built-ins and C extensions cannot be captured.
-This also applies to ML frameworks that compile models into static graphs; for NoPdb to work, this feature needs to be disabled, e.g. in TensorFlow, eager execution needs to be used.
+This also applies to ML frameworks that compile models into static graphs; for NoPdb to work, this feature needs to be disabled, e.g. with :code:`tf.config.run_functions_eagerly(True)` in TensorFlow and with the :code:`jax.disable_jit()` context manager in JAX.
 * Local variable assignment in :code:`Breakpoint.exec()` is only supported under CPython and PyPy.

 .. |pypi-package| image:: https://badge.fury.io/py/nopdb.svg?